All things are possible for one who believes – Mark 9:23

-Specialist teachers teach much of the Physical Education and all French lessons and support class teachers with their expertise in these subjects.
-Music is taught using the ‘Charanga’ program and is supported by instructors and teachers from Surrey Arts and Music Works with optional lessons available to those children wishing to learn a musical instrument.
+At Waverley we are very fortunate to have several specialist teachers.
+Our Physical Education specialist teaches much of the Physical Education curriculum and our French specialist teaches all French lessons.
+Music is taught using the ‘Charanga’ program and is supported by instructors and teachers from Surrey Arts and Music Works with further lessons available to those children wishing to learn a specific musical instrument.

 Theme weeks, whole school activities and opportunities within and outside school all enrich and develop the children’s learning.
 After school clubs and events extend these opportunities further.
 Whilst adding to the child’s personal development, enhancing the values we believe are vital if one wishes to be successful in today’s society.